alexmi256/property-scraper-tools/README.md

 - [ ] Separate hardcoded functions in JSONtoSQL to a config file
 - [ ] Compare raw JSON text to split tables of JSON
 - [ ] Compare split tables of JSON with new SQLite JSONB extension
+- [ ] Use logging instead of printing
 - [ ] Figure out multi-day data storage

 # Thanks